__________

 I am not saying that these painters were always consciously painting their philosophy of life, but rather in their work as a whole their worldview was often reflected.
 Cezanne reduced nature to what he considered its basic geometric forms.
 In this he was searching for an universal which would tie all kinds of individual things in nature together, but this gave a broken fragmented appearance to his pictures.

-In his bathers there is much freshness, much vitality.
-An absolute wonder in the balance of the picture as a whole, but he portrayed not only nature but also man himself in fragmented form.
 I want to stress that I am not minimizing these men as men.
 To read van Gogh’s letters is to weep for the pain of this sensitive man.
 Nor do I minimize their talent as painters.
 Their work often has great beauty indeed.
 But their art did become the vehicle of modern man’s view of fractured truth and light.
 As philosophy had moved from unity to fragmentation so did painting.
 In 1912 Kaczynski wrote an article saying that in so far as the old harmony, that is an unity of knowledge have been lost, that only two possibilities remained: extreme abstraction or extreme naturalism, both he said were equal.

 With this painting modern art was born.
 Picasso painted it in 1907 and called it Les Demoiselles d’Avignon.
 It unites Cezzanne’s fragmentation with Gauguin’s concept of the noble savage using the form of the African mask which was popular with Parisian art circle of that time.
 In great art technique is united with worldview and the technique of fragmentation works well with the worldview of modern man.
 A view of a fragmented world and a fragmented man and a complete break with the art of the Renaissance which was founded on man’s humanist hopes.